BridgeCostDental.com

 Advantages

-• Best aesthetics of any material, translucent and natural-looking
+• Best aesthetics of any material, translucent and natural

-• No dark metal line at gum margin, even if gums recede
+• No dark line at gum margin even with gum recession

 Limitations

-• Less strong than zirconia or PFM, higher fracture risk on molars
+• Less strong than zirconia, higher fracture risk on molars

 Zirconia

-Zirconia (zirconium dioxide) bridges are computer-designed and milled from a solid block of zirconia ceramic using CAD/CAM technology.
-Zirconia is the strongest non-metal dental material available, with flexural strength 3 to 4 times higher than all-ceramic porcelain.
-Newer multi-layered zirconia achieves better translucency than earlier generations while maintaining strength.
-Zirconia is rapidly becoming the preferred material for both front and back teeth.
+Computer-designed and milled from a solid block of zirconium dioxide via CAD/CAM.
+The strongest non-metal dental material available, with flexural strength three to four times higher than all-ceramic porcelain.
+Newer multi-layered zirconia balances translucency with strength and is rapidly becoming the default for both front and back teeth.

 Aesthetics